-A Type B pillar box made by McDowall and Steven, London and Falkirk.
-Somehow the royal identification has been removed.
+A High Aperture Anonymous Pillar box made by McDowall and Steven, London and Falkirk.
+It's anonymous because there was never a royal insignia.

 Detour: we're heading back north on Cripps Road, parallel to the highway and just east of town.

 Dare we?
 This is a passenger car.
-Answer: yes, by sticking to the right side and for heaven's sake not slowing down.
+Answer: yes, but stay to the right side and for heaven's sake don't slow down.

-Here's what we want, the shrine one kilometer off to the left.
+Here's what we want, one kilometer off to the left.
 Puddles from recent rain mean we mostly have to walk.